anruoyao/maria/dev/docs/db-container.md

     ```sh
     pnpm run migrate
     ```
-1. Start Firefish
+1. Start Maria
     ```sh
     pnpm run start
     ```
-    You can access to the local Firefish server on http://localhost:3000 after this message shows up!
+    You can access to the local Maria server on http://localhost:3000 after this message shows up!
     ```
     DONE *  [core boot]     All workers started
     DONE *  [core boot]     Now listening on port 3000 on http://localhost:3000